Sunni6/peak-ai-agent-stack/README.md

 DB Schema: Node labels (e.g., Message), relationships (e.g., HAS_SENTIMENT, HAS_SUBJECT), indices, constraints.
 Processing Script: Bulk imports the 14,000+ Rin messages, setting attributes like sentiment, subject, effectiveness rating, etc.
 Stay tuned for an update in which we release these schema details and a sample dataset or seeds for your own usage.

-Roadmap and Future Plans
-Multimodal Vtuber Live Stream
-We plan to release an orchestrator that merges this chat agent with a dual-Vtuber streaming setup.
-This will enable interactive live content with dynamic chat overlays, real-time sentiment analysis, and possible crypto trades triggered by audience sentiment.

 Extended Tooling
 Additional APIs and specialized tools could be integrated (e.g., coding assistance, image generation, scheduling, and more).